salilab/metamodeling/scripts/README.md

 ## To run the metamodel for the incretin effects (Fig. 3):
-`metamodel_normal_GLP1.m`  - metamodel of nomal subjects after a meal, with GLP1 levels.
+`metamodel_normal_GLP1.m`  - metamodel of nomal subjects after a meal, with different GLP1 concentrations.
-`metamodel_normal_incretin.m` -metamodel of nomal subjects after a meal, with incretin levels.
+`metamodel_normal_incretin.m` -metamodel of nomal subjects after a meal, with different incretin concentrations.
 `metamodel_t2d_GLP1.m`  - metamodel of t2d subjects after a meal,
-with GLP1 levels.
+with different GLP1 concentrations.
-`metamodel_t2d_incretin.m` -metamodel of t2d subjects after a meal, with incretin levels.
+`metamodel_t2d_incretin.m` -metamodel of t2d subjects after a meal, with different incretin concentrations.

-##To run the metamodel for the accuracy and precision of model variables (Fig. 4):
+## To run the metamodel for the accuracy and precision of model variables (Fig. 4):
 `metamodel_normal_kt_mean51_cov32_Gb_mean51.m` - an example script for
-the metamodel of a nomal subject to sample output k_t with different input values of G_B.
+the metamodel of a nomal subject to sample output kt with different input sigma of Gb.